The cyclists are ready for the start of the very first. Acht van Bladel. Marius Romenijnsen (Eersel), member of Het Snelle Wiel, will win the race.

 Jebbe Sluiter from Gemonde wins the Acht van Bladel in 1998, behind Theo Eltink from Westelbeers, and Hans Dekkers from Eindhoven.
 Marius Romeijnsen, the very first winner of this race, joins them on the stage.

 It's not common for a cyclist to pass the finish line by foot.
 Even more uncommon is the fact that this cyclist ended as 13th after a fall, and still gets honoured on the stage.
 This happened to Koen de Kort on the final day of the Acht van Bladel in 2000.
 His fall on 50 meters before the end couldn't ruin his other performances during the other races.
 Koen de Kort has been a professional cyclist for years now.

 In 2004, the Acht van Bladel turned international with cyclists from Sweden, the UK, Belgium, Denmark, and Ireland.
 Geraint Thomas wins the first stage of the race.

 Not only does this rider wins the yellow jersey, but also the green and white jersey!
-Danny van Poppel wins these in 2010.
+Danny van Poppel wins these in 2010.an Poppel.
 He thanked the final stage of the race for his victory.

 In 2012, Mathieu van der Poel showed his skills and talent in the International Acht van Bladel.
 From winning the first stage of the race to clocking the fastest time in the time trial, it was no surprise he won them all.